-Sauvie Island is a short jump away from Portland, but far from the city in spirit.
-With such a nearby place ripe with fun, it makes a perfect weekend day trip.
-The 26,000 acre island has hiking, biking, farms, and a beach and offers year-round fun for the whole family.
-Whether your kids are interested in searching for snakes, digging into history at a pioneer-era orchard, pedaling their legs out or hunting for the perfect pumpkin, the island offers it all.
-Read on for our guide to island fun!
+Sauvie Island is a short jump away, but far from the city in spirit.
+A year-round destination full of fun things for the family, the 26,000 acre island has hiking, fishing, farms, sunny beaches, and plenty of picnic spots.
+Whether your kids are interested in hunting for snakes, digging into history at pioneer-era orchard, build a sand castle or hunting for the perfect pumpkin, the island offers it all.
+Read on for our guide of fun!

 photo: abi p. via flickr